snake404/cf-buildpack-erlang/README.md

-## Cloud Foundry build pack: Erlang
+## Cloud Foundry Build Pack: Erlang

 This is an updated Cloud Foundry build pack for Erlang OTP apps.
 Apps are built using [Rebar3](http://www.rebar3.org/) which in turn, assumes your Erlang app is a standard OTP app.